oracle-livelabs/adb/shared/adw-data-lake/build-data-lake/table-ai-assist/table-ai-assist.md

     ![New column created.](./images/new-column-created.png =60%x*)

-5. In this case, since you are masking the PII from the email column, select the **Replace Column** option, and then enter the **email** column name in the **Column Name to Replace** field.
+5. In this case, since you are masking the PII from the email column, select the **Replace Column** option, and then select the **email** column name from the **Column Name to Replace** drop-down list.

     ![Replace email column.](./images/replace-email-column.png =60%x*)

 6. Click **Add Step**.
 The **Edit Recipe** page is re-displayed.
-Scroll to the right of the table to display the newlt added masked email column.
+Scroll to the right of the table to display the newly added masked email column.

     ![Click Add Step.](./images/replaced-email-column.png " ")